Show & Tell

 and a drawbridge of heartstrings too fragile to cross,

-convinced you can turn its vaulted chambers to a castle,
+convinced you can turn its vaulted chambers into a castle,

 and have it a fortress locked deep inside your chest.